-During the monitoring cycle, the project team will evaluate these watershed conditions on a regular basis.
-The frequency of evaluation will increase to twice daily when storms are forecast and season-to-date rainfall nears criterion 2 (i.e., greater than 7 inches in the upper watershed).
-The field sampling team lead has the authority to mobilize, or not mobilize, the field team for sampling, after evaluating whether the above mobilization criteria are satisfied.
+During the monitoring cycle, the project team will evaluate the watershed conditions on a regular basis.
+The frequency of evaluation will increase to twice daily when storms are forecast, and season-to-date rainfall nears 7 inches in the upper watershed.
+The field sampling team lead has the authority to mobilize, or not mobilize for sampling after evaluating whether the above mobilization criteria are satisfied.